damianosmel/react_crash_course_2024/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+# Steps following the tutorial
+- Initial step -> Vite + React working page
+Follow video and do the following commands: npm create vite@latest /home/user/where/to/add/react_project/folder cd /home/user/where/to/add/react_project/folder npm install //add node_modules npm run dev //run application on selected port (3000) of the localhost **Result:** Vite + React webpage with count is button working all fine.